contact-nat/restlet-sites/modules/com.restlet/tech-doc/client/guide/01_debug-discover/01_editing.md

 When a request has been run, cf "Sending a request" paragraph, you can directly add headers automatically set by the browser to the definition of the request.
 This is fine to mimic the browser behavior when using the maven plugin, for example.

-When a request has been run, cf "Sending a request" paragraph, the "Pretty", mode of the response body reader empasize the links parsed from the body.
-When clicking on a click, you start the definition of a new request, which URL is the link on which you clicked on.
+When a request has been run, cf "Sending a request" paragraph, the "Pretty", mode of the response body reader empasizes the links parsed from the body.
+When clicking on a link, the URL field is updated.